Miembros del Comité

 Professor Eva Malmstrom is Professor at the KTH Royal Institute of Technology in Sweden.
 Her research activities are focused on the synthesis of polymers with various architectures.
 At present, she is working on dendritic polymers (dendrimers and hyperbranched polymers) and on "controlled" radical polymerization.

-Dr. Joaquín Delgado is Executive Vice President of Health Care at 3M Company since 2012 and served as its Executive Vice President of Electro and Communications Business since July 2009 until 2012.
+Dr. Joaquín Delgado has been Executive Vice President of Health Care at 3M Company 2012-2019 and Executive Vice President of Electro and Communications Business 2009-2012.
 Dr. Delgado served in Business Unit Executive of Research, Development and New Business Ventures at 3M Company.
 His Career at 3M includes Vice President and General Manager, Electronics Markets Materials Division since 2007, and Vice President of Research and Development and New Business Ventures, Consumer and Office Business since 2005.
 Dr. Delgado holds M.S. - Polymer Science and Engineering from University of the Basque Country, San Sebastián, Spain in 1983 and Ph.D. - Polymer Science and Engineering from Lehigh University, Pennsylvania in 1987

 Dr James L. Hedrick is Research Staff Member of Polymer Science and Technology Division at the IBM Almaden Research Center, SanJose, California, USA.
 He has plenty of experience in topics that are in the core of POLYMAT objectives: polymer synthesis (multiphase block copolymers and polymers with complex architectures.
 Dendritic and multifunctional orthogonal initiators ,living/controlled polymerization procedures , quantitative organic transformations and new monomers have been prepared), assembly (nanophase separation to address important issues in microelectronic fabrication as stress, dielectric constant, and adhesion) and processing (lithography).
 Dr Hedrick has been recognized with numerous awards, including the IBM Research Division Award for Commercialization of Elasticon Connector (1994), Named IBM Master Inventor (1999), the ACS, Division of Polymer Chemistry, Carl S. Marvel Award 2003, the IBM Corporate Environmental Affairs Excellence Award 2003, the 2004 CPIMA Nugget accomplishment for the year, and the 2012 Presidential Green Chemistry Challenge Academic.